 Offsite Document Storage for Texas Lawyers and Law Firms

 As a lawyer, you know how much paper your firm produces on a daily basis.
 You use paper to record important information, but you cannot dispose of this material in a haphazard manner.
-In fact, certain original documents must be kept for a minimum length of time per Texas Bar Association rules.
+In fact, certain original legal documents must be kept for a minimum length of time per Texas Bar Association rules.

 But file retention can be time-consuming, inconvenient, and expensive without professional legal document management help.
-That’s why many law firms turn to document management services for secure and convenient legal file storage.
+That’s why many law firms turn to document management legal services for secure and convenient legal file storage.
 Armstrong Archives provides the perfect legal document management solution.

 Legal Document Management: File Retention Rules for Texas Lawyers